industrial-data-space/trusted-connector-documentation/docs/_docs/using_idscpv2.md

 permalink: /docs/using_idscpv2/

 ---
 As stated in the section before, Trusted Connectors use the _IDS Communication Protocol_ to exchange data over a secure channel.
-It is a TLS/WebSocket-based protocol that establishes a bidirectional session between connectors and allows to send any payloads.
+Speaking for IDSCPv1, it is a TLS/WebSocket-based protocol that establishes a bidirectional session between connectors and allowes to send any payloads.
-In IDSCPv2, a full out-of-the-box bidirectional message exchange is supported.
+In IDSCPv2, a full out-of-the-box bidirectional message exchange is supported and several modifications on the technical baseline are were performed.
+The protocol is now purely based on TCP/IP and protobuf.
+All dependencies to Websockets (and thus, the needed web stack, have been removed).
 IDS Message types are supported as well for client/server interaction which are explained in the following sections on a conceptual and technical level.

 ## New Features Compared to IDSCPv1